aerickt/steno-dictionaries/README.md

  - `PHEUR/KWROR` → mirror (can't double the R, and `PHEU` is "my")
  - `ES/KWRAEU` → essay (can't double the S, and `E` is too short by itself).

-This `KWR` linker is also used if the "normal" splitting method will result in word boundary errors as well as if prefixes and suffixes cannot be used.

-Examples:
- - `KOL/KWREBGT` → collect
-    - The "normal" splitting method would use `KO/HREBGT`, but `KO` is the brief for "could" and `HREBGT` is the brief for "elect"
-        - "collect" vs "could elect"

 In general, every word in the dictionary will have at least one of these ways to break up a word.
 You may use whichever method makes the most sense for a given word

 However, I would recommend using anything other than the "normal" method to break up words as the others are not available for all words.